Multi-Issue Social Learning: Detailed proofs

-We now turn to show that for a random uniform arrival order all celebrities are likely to be absent from the set of agents that arrive initially.
-First we introduce the following notation - for any $M \subset N$ and a permutation $\sigma$ let $\sigma(M) = \{\sigma(m):m \in M \}$. \begin{lemma} Fix $K$ and $J$ and let $N$ be large enough to satisfy $N \geq \frac{2JK}{\epsilon}+J$.
-Then any set of $K$ agents satisfies
+We now turn to show that for a random uniform order, all celebrities are likely to be absent from the set of agents that make decisions initially.
+First we introduce the following notation: for any $M \subset N$ and a permutation $\sigma$, let $\sigma(M) = \{\sigma(m):m \in M \}$.
+Let $U$ be the uniform distribution over the set of permutations and denote by $\sigma_U$ the resulting random permutation. \begin{lemma} Fix two integers $M$ and $J$ and let $N$ be large enough to satisfy $N \geq \frac{2JM}{\epsilon}+J$.
+Then any set of $M$ agents (also denoted $M$) satisfies